 This course reviews addition, subtraction, multiplication, and division.
 Then it continues with larger numbers for all operations, long division, rounding, estimation, multiples and factors, fractions, conversion of fractions to decimals, addition and subtraction of fractions, all operations with decimals, geometry (e.g., rays, angles, perimeter, area, types of triangles), elapsed time, many types of measurement, prime numbers, composite numbers, data, graphing, probability, and word problems.
 The lessons frequently review the basic math facts.

-Unit assessments are included in the course book at the end of each unit.
-Lessons 117 and 118 are set up as reviews for the first two units and the second two units, respectively.
-These two lessons both use a theme of traveling through Italy, with math problems and a puzzle to solve.
+Unit assessments are included in the course book at the end of each of the four units.
+Lessons 117 and 118 are set up as additional reviews for the first two units and the second two units, respectively.
+These two "lessons" both use a theme of traveling through Italy, with math problems and a puzzle to solve.
 Answers to lessons, reviews, and assessments are in the answer key.

 Math 4: Mental Math Map Mysteries is used apart from the lessons, but students should complete one per lesson.
 Each day's mental math is in a small box, with five boxes per page.
 While Math 4 is designed primarily for independent study, someone has to work with the student for about five minutes as they look at the mental math problems and respond orally.
 The "supervisor" can check the answer key that is on the reverse side of each page.
 This works most easily with the printed book since it has a comb binding on the side.
 The student can be looking at one side of the page while the supervisor can see the other.
 If you use the PDF, you can figure out how to display what you need or you can print out student pages.
 TGATB has added an interesting incentive.
 After every four or five lesson boxes (one page), "the student is directed to place a sticker from page 71 onto a designated space on the map on page 69.
 At the end of the course, the student will have a completed picture of the map."
 This is an actual sticker in the printed book, but the PDF has all of the sticker images on page 71, and students can cut and paste the appropriate images.
 Pages 49 through 68 in Mental Math Map Mysteries is a "choose your adventure" story.
 The map created with the images shows places in the story.